 Find out more at Department of Home Affairs.

 When and where are the citizenship ceremonies?

-The City of Stonnington has regular citizenship ceremonies in Malvern Town Hall.
+The City of Stonnington holds regular citizenship ceremonies at Malvern Town Hall.

 When is my ceremony?

 The Department of Home Affairs decides the date of your Citizenship Ceremony.